This section shows you how to transfer audio from a Project in Cubase Pro to Revoice Pro using the ARA link plug-in.

 (Similarly, selecting Remove Extension from selected Events from the Extensions->Audio Menu will remove Revoice Pro Link from all selected Audio Events.)

-Each Audio Event in Cubase Pro will show a small symbol in its upper right corner and append "-fx" to the audio's name.
+Each Audio Event in Cubase Pro will display a small symbol in its upper right corner and show its ARA filename between parentheses.
 If you select the Audio Event Lead Vox 1 Cubase's information bar will show RevoiceProLink under the heading 'Extension'.